Bar

 Kemp Matthew

-Parkinson Thos.
+Parkinson Thomas

 Pennington Robt.